Protonwaven/CNC_Programming_Aids/README.md

-# CNC_Programming_Aids
+# CNC Programmer Aids
-A collection of programs to assist in writing programs for CNC machinery.
+A collection of programs to assist in writing and managing of CNC programs.